Electric vehicles - introduction

 Charging

 The number of charging points is rising rapidly.
-See Zap-Map to find charging points in the UK.
-Most people will charge at home or at work though – you can get a special charging unit with a standard 3-pin plug.
-The government offer 70% off home charging units, and the manufacturer usually pays the rest – making them free.
-Workplace charging (e.g. at hospitals) is often free too.
+See Zapmap to find charging points in the UK.
+Most people will charge at home or at work though – you can use a charging unit with a standard 3-pin plug, or get a dedicated home charger.
+The government offers grants for home-charging units.
+Workplace charging is sometimes free, depending on the employer.
 For home charging you’ll need off-street parking – you can’t trail cables across the pavement.
 Slow/standard charging takes 8-10 hours, and can be done overnight (cheaper); fast charging takes 3-4 hours, and rapid charging can give an 80% charge in 20-30 minutes.
-There are government schemes around the UK (see links page) to help set up the infrastructure for charging.

 Range

-‘Range anxiety’ may be a factor when considering EVs.
+‘Range anxiety’ may be a factor when considering an EV.
 A couple of decades ago, an electric vehicle might have been expected to have a range (the distance travelled between charges) of 20-30 miles.
-But now the Nissan Leaf or the Renault Zoe have a range of 120 miles.
+Now 200-300 miles.
 The average driver in the UK covers 60-70 miles per day, so we can expect range anxiety to wane a little.

-Thanks to Melanie Shufflebotham of Next Green Car for information.
+Thanks to Melanie Shufflebotham of Zapmap for information.

 The views expressed here are those of the author and not necessarily lowimpact.org's